by Matt Slick

 What do we do with Ephesians 4:26 were Paul quotes Psalm 4:4 and tells us to be angry?
 Is it okay to be angry?
 Yes, it is.
 Let's look at the context.

 - Ephesians 4:24–27, "and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.
 25 Therefore, laying aside falsehood, SPEAK TRUTH EACH ONE of you WITH HIS NEIGHBOR, for we are members of one another.
 26 BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger, 27 and do not give the devil an opportunity."

-Paul the apostle is contrasting the old sinful ways with the ways of righteousness which, of course, are exemplified in Christ.
-We are to speak truth and we are to be holy.
+Paul the Apostle is contrasting the old sinful ways with the ways of righteousness which, of course, are exemplified in Christ.
+We are to speak the truth, and we are to be holy.
 In that context were told to "be angry" and it is anger towards evil, the opposite of holiness.
 Of course, our anger should emulate Christ's anger.
 Two examples are recorded in Mark 3:5 and Matthew 21:12.
 In the former, Jesus was angry with the Pharisees who were plotting to kill him for healing someone on the Sabbath.
 In Matthew 21:12 Jesus is rightfully angry with those who are using the house of God per profiteering.
 Of course, we can find other examples, But it should be obvious that we are to follow righteousness and be angry at the promotion of evil.
 Therefore, righteous anger is that godly attitude of condemnation and judgment of that which contradicts the character and will of God.